top of page

 Conflict is like any other form of drama: highly contagious.

 Therefore, it’s important to maintain a high level of professionalism in order to contain the situation.
 Where possible, interpersonal conflict should be handled privately, not only out of respect for the participants, but also to prevent either side from using the conflict as a soapbox, spreading the issue to more people in an attempt to gain support for their side.
-The goal is to eliminate tension and reach a productive solution; involving an opinionated mob will do just the opposite.
+The goal is to eliminate tension and stress, and reach a productive solution; involving an opinionated mob will do just the opposite.
 In addition, displaying professionalism gives you credibility, which can make it easier to help prevent and resolve conflicts in the future.

 Focus on the solution: